gilbert-lang/gilbert/codeconventions.md

  * indentation is 2 spaces
  * no brackets after _case_
  * only leave out curly brackets at single line statements

+ * put curly brackets on opening line
+ * whitespace between variable name and definitions
+ * if and else always need curly brackets